kiba/Writings/for_science/chp12_going_home.md

 "I'll make sure of that, Captain."

 ***
-## **James Archer**
+**James Archer**
+**April 15, 2015**

+[i]Dear journal,

+As a result of Captain Kobayashi, I was determined to be on bad term with Sidonia, to make it clear that I don't like coercion, but that determination didn't last.
+The people of Sidonia behaved the same as before and Sasaki in particular proved to be particularly good in wearing me down, which led to a demonstration of the armor that they use.

+Which then finally led to the mending of my relationship with my significant other.

+That woman, along with my girlfriend of course forced me to see reason.
+It would not be in her interest in laying down traps in the very same vehicle that she will occupy when we travel back to Earth.

+On the other hand, I couldn't rule out bugs that Sidonia might have left inside the transit machine itself.

+I am looking forward to whatever design that they cooked up.
+It would be quick and dirty by their standard, but it should be a lot better than the previous iteration.
+Though, I will miss Rose.
+That shouldn't be much of a problem since it's a short stomach churning hop away.[/i]

-It took a little over three days, but they finally done it!
+It took a little over a week, but they finally done it!
 Or Sasaki and her team did.
 I, along with Diana mostly bother them and ask questions.
 It's a little bit of not trusting them and wanting to be knowledgable about the craft that I am using it to transit between worlds.

 "It didn't look like something out of Mad Max," Diana commented.